Regular exercise is crucial for the health and well-being of tortoises.

 Respiratory Health

 Exercise is essential for good respiratory health in tortoises.
-Regular exercise helps clear up lung congestion due to cold weather and irritants, such as dust.
+Regular exercise helps clear respiratory congestion due to cold weather and irritants like dust.

 Better Appetite